Bangladesh women's national under-21 field hockey team

 The Bangladesh women's national under-21 field hockey team represents Bangladesh in women's international field hockey competitions and it's controlled by the Bangladesh Hockey Federation (BHF), which is currently a member of the Asian Hockey Federation (AHF) and the International Hockey Federation (FIH).
 The team have participates Women's Junior AHF Cup.

 History

 The Bangladesh women's national under-21 field hockey team represents Bangladesh in the field hockey various tournament.
 The team have played their debut game on 9 September 2019 against Singapore which lost by 3–0 goals at Sengkang Sports Centre, Singapore City, Singapore.
-The mostly participate Women's Junior AHF Cup.
-They yet to qualify Women's FIH Hockey Junior World Cup.
+They yet to qualify to the Women's FIH Hockey Junior World Cup.
+They finished second in the 2024 Junior AHF Cup and qualified to the Junior Asia Cup for the first time.
+Bangladesh finished 9th in the 2024 Junior Asia Cup after securing their first victory in the tournament against Sri Lanka.
+Bangladesh won their first ever international title after becoming Champions of the 2026 Junior AHF Cup.

 Home stadium

 The Bangladesh women's national under-21 field hockey team played their home games at Maulana Bhasani Hockey Stadium, Dhaka Bangladesh.

 Current squad

 The following squad were name for the most recent 2024 Women's Junior AHF Cup.